 Finding the perfect spot inside of your home can be tricky.
 The place needs to get at least five to six hours of full sunlight on most days.

 A southern facing window may be your best option.
-If you live in a freezing region, you will want to move the plant away from the window, where it can be several degrees cooler.
+If you live in a freezing region, you will want to move the plant away from the window, to where it can be several degrees warmer.

 If you are unable to find a window that provides this amount of sunlight or you live in a consistently cloudy location, you will need to set up a supplemental system for light.

 You don’t have to do anything fancy or expensive.
 All you need to do is put the plant near the window with the most sunlight.

 Then, either hang a light above the plant or put a table lamp nearby with a powerful light bulb.
 You can turn it on and off as needed.
 I recommend Sunblaster Lighting it has worked well for me in the past.
 Check out Sunblaster Lights on Amazon.